josiah-d/eeg_analyis_affective_music/README.md

 ## Data Visualization

-Initially, each subjects' data was plotted to assess the quality and shape of the sensor data.
+Initially, each subjects' data were plotted to assess the quality and shape of the sensor data.
 In Figure 1, the EEG data is plotted for each sensor.
 Figure 2 is comparable; however, there are red bars overlayed during the epochs where affective music was played for the subject.

 ![Subj 1, Trial 1](img/all_leads/all_leads_sub-01_task-run1.jpg)